vrubovoy/debian-workstation/docs/CONFIGURATION.md

   Right Alt, for the console, LightDM and X alike.
 - `/etc/X11/xorg.conf.d/90-workstation-input.conf`: tap to click and natural scrolling on touchpads, slightly slower adaptive acceleration for mice.
-- `/etc/firefox/policies/policies.json`: generated from the repository file plus the extensions chosen on this machine (see below).
+- `/etc/firefox-esr/policies/policies.json`: generated from the repository
+  file plus the extensions chosen on this machine (see below).
+- `/usr/lib/firefox-esr/workstation.cfg` with `defaults/pref/autoconfig.js`:
+  Firefox's AutoConfig, which applies `workstation-newtab.css` next to it to every profile.
+- `/etc/default/grub.d/workstation.cfg`: the GRUB menu over the wallpaper.
+  The installer writes the image to `/boot/grub/workstation.jpg` (GRUB reads only baseline JPEGs) and runs `update-grub`.
 - `/usr/share/locale/en/LC_MESSAGES/lightdm-gtk-greeter.mo`: turns the login
   form's hints into `login` and `password`.
 It applies with an English system locale; other languages keep the greeter's own translation.